 - I serve on a board of a non-profit and/or a for profit organization

 If you checked just one of the above risk factors, you need Excess Liability coverage.
 If you selected many, then your exposure to liability risks may be higher than average.
-Ask your insurance agent to closely at your limits of coverage and determine if they are adequate.
+Ask your insurance broker to closely look at your limits of coverage and determine if they are adequate.

 What steps can you take to reduce your risk?